charles-river-analytics/Scruff.jl/README.md

 (v1.7) pkg> add https://github.com/p2t2/Scruff.jl
 ```

+## Scruff Tutorial

+The Scruff tutorial can be found at in the documenation at (https://p2t2.github.io/Scruff.jl/main/tutorial/tutorial.html).

 ## Building the documentation

 Scruff uses [Documenter.jl](https://juliadocs.github.io/Documenter.jl/stable/) to generate its documentation.
 To build, navigate to the `docs` folder and run